HL7/fhir/guides/daf2/pages/_includes/daf-core-condition-intro.md

 This profile sets minimum expectations for the [Condition] resource to record, search and fetch a  list of problems and health concerns associated with a patient.
 It identifies which core elements, extensions, vocabularies and value sets **SHALL** be present in the resource when using this profile.

+**Example Usage Scenarios:**

+The following are example usage scenarios for the DAF-Condition profile:

+-   Query for a Patient’s problems
+-   Query for all patients who have had a specific condition,problem or finding

 ##### Mandatory Data Elements and Terminology